 My mentoring philosophy

-My philosophy is to treat my students as mentees, not employees or students.
-Nobody in my lab works for me, and it’s not my job to teach you ecology (at least, not in the same sense that it’s my job to teach ecology to students in my ecology classes).
-Rather, it’s my job to help you learn to do good science and to support you in reaching your long-term goals.
+My philosophy is to treat my students as mentees, not employees.
+As a grad student in my lab, you don’t work for me.
+Rather, it’s my job to help you learn to do good science, and to support you in reaching your long-term professional goals.

 Even before you join my lab, I’ll ask you what you’re thinking of doing after grad school.
-It’s ok if the answer is that you’re not sure; many prospective grad students aren’t sure.
+It’s ok if you’re not sure; many prospective grad students aren’t sure.
 But it’s good to start thinking about your answer.
 Grad school is a stepping stone—a short-term goal, not a long-term one.
-A big part of my job as your mentor is to help you get the most out of grad school, and that means helping you think about your long-term goals and how to achieve them.
+A big part of my job as your mentor is to help you get the most out of grad school.
+That means helping you think about your long-term goals and how to achieve them.

 To that end, when you join my lab we’ll sit down together and write down an individual mentoring plan.
 The plan spells out your short- and long-term goals, milestones on the way to those goals, and the concrete things you and I will do to help you achieve your goals.
 We’ll revisit the plan periodically and revise it as necessary (for instance, as your long-term goals evolve, which they might well do).
 The point of the plan is to help you succeed by breaking grad school down into manageable chunks, and help you exercise independence and agency.
 I want to help you make your graduate program what you want it to be.

 I expect my students to think and work quantitatively.
 You won’t have to become a modeler, but you’ll probably need to understand the models others have produced, and you’ll probably have to learn some statistics more advanced than linear regression or ANOVA.
 I also expect my students to learn how to write and speak well, both of which require practice.
 Quantitative thinking and communication skills will come in handy no matter what you go on to do in life.